 My personal highlight is the absence of renewal criteria.
 This means once you pass, you own it for life—even without ongoing education.
 While this doesn't mean you should stop learning, it does reduce the administrative load of perpetual recertification.

-The CSM, unlike the PSM, necessitates participation in a two-day course instructed by a Certified Scrum Trainer which increases expenses to the range of $995 to $1,500.
+The CSM, unlike the PSM, necessitates participation in a two-day course instructed by a Certified Scrum Trainer, which increases expenses to the range of $995 to $1,500.
 However, this supplemental spending is justified by in-person training and networking opportunities.
+For a comprehensive learning experience, the Techademy’s CSM online course offers a robust platform to prepare for the certification.

 The CSM certification path includes: